 How is this then used to obtain a school meal?

-The pupil simply places their finger on a scanner at the point of sale; a display shows the server the pupil’s name, class and current cash balance held within the system.
+The pupil simply places their school ID pass on a scanner at the point of sale; a display shows the server the pupil’s name, class and current cash balance held within the system.
 The selected food items are entered into the system from an itemised keyboard while the amount spent and the new cash balance shows on the display.

 How is money entered into the system?

 How will the pupil be able to check the current cash balance held in the system?

 (a) ParentMail has a mobile app which is able to show your cash balance.